2020 Culture Fund

 BRENT CULTURE SWITCH

-ActionSpace invites Brent residents with learning disabilities to celebrate what it means to live in the borough through a series of art workshops and a community festival at Barham Park in July 2020.
+ActionSpace invites Brent residents with learning disabilities to celebrate what it means to live in the borough through a series of art workshops and a community festival at Barham Park.

 THE CULTURE CLASH COLLECTIVE